jbodika/CART210-glossary/keywords/Dataset.md

 content, relatedness, and purpose—each of which has multiple categories” [^borgman15bigdata].

-A dataset is an organized compilation of interconnected information sets, consisting of distinct elements that, despite being separate, can be processed and managed collectively by a computer as a single entity.
+A dataset is an organized compilation of interconnected information sets, consisting of distinct elements that, despite being separate, it can be processed and managed collectively by a computer as a single entity.
 These information sets are data “In rhetorical terms, data are that which exists prior to argument or interpretation that converts them to facts, evidence and information” [^kitchin14revolution] in the Book “The Data Revolution: ...” they defined data as the basic,  input used to represent aspects of the world by organizing them into categories,